coderofsalvation/typeshave.js/README.md

 Did you you try PITA-fying your code with if/else checks?

     if( data == undefined data.bar == undefined || bar == undefined || Argh this is a big PITA
+    // omg how do I even check properties recursively?

 ## Conclusion